Judicial system of Turkey: Judges

 The criminal judges serve at a penal court.
 These courts (mahkemeler) are separated into ağır ceza (assize court), asliye ceza (penal court of first instance), and sulh ceza (penal court of peace).
 The civil judges serve at civil courts of first instance or at civil courts of peace (sulh or asliye hukuk mahkemeleri), while administrative judges serve in administrative courts (idari mahkemeler).
 The Council of Judges and Public Prosecutors (Hâkimler ve Savcılar Kurulu) deals with the admission of judges and public prosecutors of courts of justice and administrative courts into the profession, appointments, transfers to other posts, the delegation of temporary powers, promotion to the first category, the allocation of posts; decisions concerning those whose continuation in the profession is found to be unsuitable; the imposition of disciplinary penalties and removal from office.
-After the Constitutional amendment which took place 2010, the composition of The High Council of Judges and Prosecutors was completely changed.
+After the Constitutional amendment that took place 2010, the composition of the High Council of Judges and Prosecutors was completely changed.
 It currently consists of 22 members.
 Ten members out of 22 are elected among the judges and prosecutors by their colleagues working in first instance courts.
 While five members are supreme judges elected by other supreme judges, four members of High Council are appointed among lawyers and law professors by the President of Republic and one comes from Judicial Academy.
 Minister of Justice is the president of High Council and The Undersecretary of the Justice Minister is also an ex-officio member.
 In the existing system, the High Council of Judges and Prosecutors has its own Secretariat.
 In addition, the Inspection Board operates under the authority of High Council.